 11. Sell Drinks.
 Load up a cooler with ice, sodas and water and visit construction sites, sports fields and parks near schools.
-Sell the drinks for a dollar each which is nearly 4 times what they cost you.
+Sell the drinks for a dollar or two each which is multiple times more than they cost you.

 12. Sell Snacks.
 Take your cooler of drinks and add a selection of packaged candy & snacks.
 Now start a daily route hitting all the construction sites in your area.
 Use your profits to upgrade your equipment, inventory and vehicle to make this a fulltime business.

 13. Mow lawns/Shovel snow.
 Just start knocking on doors in your neighborhood and ask.
 Scared?
 Embarrassed?
 Go to a neighborhood on the other side of town.
 Take your equipment with you when you knock to show you’re ready right now.
 Work cheap until you build your confidence.

 14. Wash windows at businesses.
 Same process.
 Just go in and ask.
 Businesses have cash in the register that could go right in your pocket.
 If they say no, offer to do the work in exchange for a product they sell.
 Or ask if they have other jobs you could do.
 Buy a squeegee, glass cleaner and paper towels and you’re in business.

 15. Clean-up.
 Walk neighborhoods and look for unkempt yards.
 Knock on doors and offer to clean up the entire mess for a flat fee.
 Cut the grass, trim the bushes, weed the flower beds or haul junk to the dump.
 If the house has a for-sale sign, call the Realtor and make the same offer.
 Realtors need curb appeal to help that house sell.